Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: Building blocks and lower bound of their extremal length

 \section{Building blocks and lower bound of their extremal length}

 Consider an elementary slalom curve in the left half-plane with initial point in the interval $(ik, i(k + 1))$ and with terminating point in the interval $(i j,i(j + 1))$.
 Suppose that $|k-j| \geq 2$, i.e. the slalom curve is non-trivial.
 After a translation by a (half-integer or integer) multiple of $i$ we obtain a curve that has endpoints in the intervals $( -i(M +1),- iM)$ and $(iM, i(M +1))$ with $M = \frac{|k-j|-1}{2}\geq \frac{1}{2}$.
 Assume that $j-k\geq2$, i.e. the curve is oriented "upwards".
-For this case we denote the curve by $\gamma_{\ell,M}$.
-Notice that with the chosen value of $M$ the curve $\gamma_{\ell,M}$ is not an elementary slalom curve for even $|k-j|$, but the curve $\gamma_{\ell,M} + iM$ is always an elementary slalom curve.
-It will be convenient to work with the normalized curve $\gamma_{\ell,M}$ for estimating the extremal length.

 The general case of elementary slalom curves in either the left or the right half-plane with initial point in the interval $(ik, i(k + 1))$ and with terminating point in the interval $(i j,i(j + 1))$ and either $k>j$ or $k<j$ is treated in the same way and leads to the same estimates related to the lower bound for the extremal length.